 Covering such topics as natural resource management, representation in global tax institutions and effective strategies for building and protecting tax bases, the collection brings together expertise from a variety of countries and disciplines.
 It explores the options available to developing countries, and provides a basis for concerted action by tax authorities, policy makers, academics and civil society experts to design tax systems that can sustain a just society.

-To order hard-copies of the book please visit ZED Books.
+To order hard-copies of the book please visit Bloomsbury.

 About the editors: